HarryLovesCode/Vulkan-API-Book/chap10/chap10.md

 ## Command Pool Create Info

-Like I said before, we'll first need a command pool before we can get access to a command buffer.
+We'll first need a command pool before we can get access to a command buffer.
 We'll be adding a new variable to our `VulkanExample` class:

 ```cpp
 VkCommandPool cmdPool;